pkiel/notebook/_posts/2023-09-06-hypoxiaEnzymeAssays.md

 It sounds confusing in words, but take a look at the code below and think about what each of the terms are doing.

 Where might this be useful?
-Perhaps you create a complex equation that models how sea level rise will change in the future.
+Well here, you translated the errors associated with protein absorbances of an aliquot of coral tissue and expanded them to estimate the uncertainities around how much protein is in the coral you sampled.
+In the future, perhaps you create a complex equation that models how sea level rise will change in the future.
 There are uncertainties in the present sea level you measure, plus the thermal expansion term, the projected heating rate, the effect of gravity, and so on… The deeper you get into science, the more measurements you take and the more uncertainties that exist.